JetBrains/intellij-sdk-docs/topics/ui/controls/built_in_button.md

 ![](browse_buttons.png){width=250}

 ### Expand field
-If input text can be long and place is constrained, use built-in button to expand the control ([`ExtendableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExtendableTextField.java)):
+If the input text can be long and place is constrained, use a built-in button to expand the control ([`ExtendableTextField`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/fields/ExtendableTextField.java)):

 ![](expandable_1.png){width=332}
 ![](expandable_2.png){width=582}